trinidj/phrolova-project-v2/data/resonators/shorekeeper/talents.md

 - Obtain 1 segment of Empirical Data when Dodge Counter hits a target.

----

-## Inherent Skills

-### Life Entwined

-When a Resonator other than Shorekeeper takes a fatal blow, they will not be knocked out and will instead be healed for 50% of Shorekeeper's HP while Shorekeeper loses the same amount of HP.
-Shorekeeper's HP will not go below 1 from this effect.
-This effect can be triggered once every 10 minutes.

-### Self Gravitation

-When the Resonator on the field is within the effective range of a Stellarealm, Shorekeeper's Energy Regen increases by 10%.
-If Rover is on the same team, Rover's Energy Regen also increases by 10%.

----

 ## Intro Skill: Proof of Existence

 **Enlightenment**